Over-axle bearing press tool for mountain bike and road bike wheel hubs

 This tool is designed to install the sealed cartridge bearings that are found on many brands of bicycle hub.
 This version of our press is designed to fit over the axles that protrude through the centre of the bearings on many hub designs, such as Hope and DT Swiss.

-The tool consists of a set of spacers (sometimes called drifts or bushings) machined to match the diameter of the axle and the bearing’s outside diameter, and a threaded rod to pull the spacers together.
+The tool consists of a set of drifts (sometimes called spacers or bushings) machined to closely match the diameter of the axle and the bearing’s outside diameter, and a threaded rod to pull the spacers together.
+The long drift is long enough to be used on the long drive-side of the hub's axle.

 Specifically designed for bearings that have to be pressed over an axle